stateofca/opencred/docs/00-configure-relying-party.md

 certificate in the `pem` property under `caStore`.
 If not, remove the `caStore` property and its children.

+If you need to keep the `caStore` for other relying parties you can selectively bypass the CA checks

 ### 4. Configure the Relying Party

 Remove all of the example relying parties under the `relyingParties` section and